ianmarshall007/ianmarshall007.github.io/_posts/2017-04-22-stop-faking-an-orgasm.markdown

 - іѕn't a luxury
 - уоu
 - уоur
+description: Why to stop faking an orgasm and the benefits for achieving a real orgasm.
 ---

 Many of my clients tell me they are faking an orgasm to their husbands.
 This is such a shame because the husband does not have the skills, expertise or experience to provide highest levels of foreplay for an orgasm to reach.
 I take the woman to the next levels of climax and who does not want to be massaged?